Banking in the United States: History

 Merchants traveled from Britain to the United States and established the Bank of Pennsylvania in 1780 to fund the American Revolutionary War (1775–1783).
-During this time, the Thirteen Colonies had not established currency and used informal trade to finance their daily activities.
+During this time, the Thirteen Colonies had not established a currency, and used informal trade to finance their daily activities.
 On January 4, 1782, the first commercial bank in the U.S., Bank of North America, opened.
-In 1791, U.S. Treasury Secretary Alexander Hamilton created the Bank of the United States, a national bank meant to maintain American taxes and pay off foreign debt.
-President Andrew Jackson closed the bank in 1832 and redirected all bank assets into U.S. state banks.
-State banks began printing money rapidly sparking run away inflation and leading to the Panic of 1837.
+In 1791, U.S. Treasury Secretary Alexander Hamilton created the Bank of the United States, a national bank intended to maintain American taxes and pay off foreign debt.
+However, President Andrew Jackson closed the bank in 1832 and redirected all bank assets into U.S. state banks.
+State banks began printing money rapidly, sparking runaway inflation and leading to the Panic of 1837.

-Investment banking began in the 1860s with the establishment of Jay Cooke & Company, one of the first issuers of government bonds.
-In 1863, the National Bank Act was passed to create a national currency, a federal banking system, and make public loans.
-However at this time not all states had yet formally joined the union.
-In Oklahoma territory, which did not become a state until 1907, Muskogee mayor H.B.
+Investment banking began in the 1860s with the establishment of Jay Cooke & Company, one of the first selling agents for government bonds.
+In 1863, the National Bank Act was passed to create a national currency and a federal banking system, and to make public loans.
+But at that time not all parts of the country had become states.
+In Oklahoma Territory, which did not become a state until 1907, Muskogee mayor H.B.
 Spaulding resigned in 1902 from his position as vice-president of the Territorial Trust and Surety Company, after his Spaulding Mercantile Company was given a charter to found a private bank.
 Similarly in 1903 several more private banks were founded.
 One contemporary banker from Oklahoma defending the vitality of these private non-US banks did note that a small number of bank failures had resulted from a "dip in deposits due to partial crop failure".